ArjunReddy07/wind-stf/docs/thesis/md/background.md

   Fig ???.
 Splitting the available data into training and test sets (adapted from \cite{krispin2019handson}).

+  For a forecasting horizon of interest, A single training/test split allows estimating a single value for the generalization error for a predefined forecasting horizon.
+Estimating the generalization error on a single test data has the drawback

 - Quantifying generalization error via performance metrics